Stylized Water 2 documentation

 Altos

-* Does not support rendering its fog into a Planar Reflections render.
+* Does not support rendering its fog into a Planar Reflections render due to the use of custom projection matrices.

 If an asset is not listed here, please get in touch so that I can investigate if an integration is possible.